CutlerSheridan/calculator/README.md

 - add dark mode toggle

 ### DONE
+- fix pressing decimal after equals not keeping decimal if result was decimal
+- fix decimals w/o ints operating on decimals w/o ints ~~not returning result~~ not _displaying_ result
+- round long decimal answers
+- add ability after "equals" to just type a new number to start fresh
+- get backspace working if it's an equals result
 - get rand working
 - get x! working
 - get invert working (maybe these are all a single thing)